aichbauer/sabogr/README.md

 ### Load only the needed recources to .tmp

-We use bower-installer to load the needed resources to our 'assets/_js', 'assets/_css' and 'assets/style' directory.
+We use bower-installer to load the needed resources to our 'assets/_js', 'assets/_css' directory.

 Call the following command in your assets folder